DAXGRID/fileserver-download/README.md

 ## Running

 - `-h`, `--host-url`: specifies the URL of the fileserver host.
 This option is required and should be followed by the URL of the fileserver host.
-Example: `-h https://fileserver.mydomain.com`.
+Example: `-h "https://fileserver.mydomain.com"`.

 - `-r`, `--resource-path`: specifies the path of the resource on the fileserver.
 This option is required and should be followed by the path of the resource.
-Example: `-r /my-folder-name`.
+Example: `-r "/my-folder-name"`.

 - `-u`, `--username`: specifies the username to use when connecting to the fileserver.
 This option is required and should be followed by the username.
-Example: `-u myUsername`.
+Example: `-u "myUsername"`.

 - `-p`, `--password`: specifies the password to use when connecting to the fileserver.
 This option is required and should be followed by the password.
-Example: `-p myPassword`.
+Example: `-p "myPassword"`.

 - `-f`, `--filename-prefix`: specifies the prefix to use when naming the file on the fileserver.
 This option is required and should be followed by the filename prefix.
-Example: `-f my-file-name`.
+Example: `-f "my-file-name"`.

 - `-o`, `--output-directory`: specifies the path of the local directory where the file should be saved.
 This option is required and should be followed by the path of the output directory.
-Example: `-o C:\MyFolder`.
+Example: `-o "C:\MyFolder"`.

 ### Linux